Messerschmitt Kabinenroller: Tg500 sports car

 The tubular subframe to which the rear suspension was attached also held the drivetrain, which consisted of a transversely-mounted FMR 500 L straight-twin two-stroke engine and an unsynchronized four-speed transaxle with a reverse gear.

 The Tg500 had a front track of 43.7 in, up from the KR200's 42.5 in.
 It also used larger tires, 4.40 x 10 to the KR200's 4.40 x 8, and four-wheel hydraulic brakes.

+Revival

+In 2014, German engineer Achim Adlfinger revealed a pedal powered Kabinenroller prototype named the 'Veloschmitt' at the Special Human Powered Vehicle Show in Germersheim.
+Strongly positive public and press reaction prompted Adlfinger to begin production of the 'Veloschmitt' in Ljubljana, Slovenia, but the project was later halted due to financial difficulties.

+In 2019, amid continued public support for the project, Adlfinger began financing the project himself, this time building 125cc petrol and electric versions of the Messerschmitt, alongside the pedal-powered version.
+The new Kabinenroller, named the KR202, featured a fibreglass body mounted on a steel and aluminium honeycomb chassis and used the powertrain from a petrol powered or electric scooter, depending on the version.
+Production commenced in Spain in 2021, with order books being opened later that year.